Nischal213/Nischal-s-A-Level-Project/README.md

                 lives_box['fg'] = 'red'
                 remove_lives_box_animation(
                     lives_box, output_box, button, easy_game)
+            #after user enters at least one answer the option to go back is removed
             if back_to_game_choice:
                 back_to_game_choice.destroy()
+            #if all the questions are used up then generate a new one
             if lst_length == 0:
                 lst_length = 10
                 num_lst = create_rand_questions(difficulty)
                 num1, rand_op, num2 = choose_rand_questions(num_lst)
                 lst_length -= 1
+            #if the user's lives hasn't depleted and the question lst is still > 0
+            #then choose another random question
             elif lives != 0 and lst_length != 0:
                 num1, rand_op, num2 = choose_rand_questions(num_lst)
                 lst_length -= 1